tasty-bears/buzz/README.md

 v0.4.0 Release Notes
 -------------------

-###Changelog###
+###Change Log###

+Features:
+* Posts can be shared to Facebook and Twitter.
+* Events can be shared to Facebook and Twitter.
+* Media is displayed on posts.
+* Users are able to log in with Facebook and Twitter.
+* Media can be staged on FooCDN based on estimated activity.
+* Courses can be private, with invitations via email.
+* Users can see "User Connections".
+* Users can pull a public Google Calendar into their calendar.

+Improvements:
 * Application is hosted at buzz.tastybears.com
 * Set up continuous integration with Wercker.
-* Posts can be shared to Twitter.
-* Events can be shared to Twitter.
-* Media is displayed on posts.
-* Users are able to log in with Twitter.
+* Google Analytics are in use.
+* UI has been improved a bit.

+Bug Fixes:
 * Users stay visibly logged in throughout the application.
-* Media can be staged on FooCDN based on estimated activity.

 ###Known Issues###